CommandString/san-andreas-toolkit/README.md

+# THIS DISCORD BOT IS OUT OF DATE.
+MAY BE UPDATED SOON.

 # San Andreas
-A Grand Theft Auto San Andreas themed discord bot. *Inspired by realdiegopoptart's San Andreas Toolkit bot*
+A Grand Theft Auto San Andreas-themed radio music bot. *Inspired by realdiegopoptart's San Andreas Toolkit bot*

 ### NOTICE: `/radio unpause & /radio pause` are currently broken, waiting for a bug fix on DiscordPHP's end